cyrus-and/chrome-remote-interface/README.md

 function (message) {}
 ```

-Emitted when Chrome sends a notification through the WebSocket.
+Emitted when the remote instance sends any notification through the WebSocket.

 `message` is the object received, it has the following properties: